selvesandev/advancednode/README.md

 ![image](https://user-images.githubusercontent.com/21096850/133538057-99e5b8bd-9e80-4118-8768-19a92e3f6c97.png)

 Inside of this single thread there is something called event loop.
 Every node program that we run has 1 event loop.
 The event loop is a control structure that decides what 1 thread should be doing at any given point of time.
-This even loop is the core of every node programming that is gets run.
+This event loop is the core of every node programming that is gets run.
 Node js does three checks to decide whether to continue the event loop or not as soon as we start the node js server.

 1) Is there any function that is registered with `setTimeout`, `setInterval`, `setImmediate`
 2) Is there any operating system task.
 E.g. server listening to http request in some port.
 3) Any pending long running operations.
 E.g. fs module reading a file

+Below is the things that gets checked in every single tick of a event loop

+1) Node looks at pending timers and sees if any functions are ready to be called.
+2) Node looks at pending OS task (eg: reading file) and pending operations and calls relevant callback.
+3) Pauses execution temporarily and continue it whenever some
+    - a new pending os task is done
+    - a new pending operation
+    - a time is about to complete.
+4) Pauses execution temporarily and continue it whenever some
+5) looks at pending timer only the function that is registered with setImmediate.
+6) Handle any 'close' events
+    ```
+        readStream.on('close',()=>{
+            console.log('clean up code');
+        })
+    ```

 ## Single Threaded